helium/HIP/0108-mobile-hotspot-suspension-framework.md

 ## Motivation

-As the neetwork continues to grow, more and more hotspots are engaging in various types of nefarious activities aimed at farming MOBILE POC rewards.
+As the network continues to grow, more and more hotspots are engaging in various types of nefarious activities aimed at farming MOBILE POC rewards.
 This HIP proposes a framework that can be used by hotspot vendors and the community to suspend such hotspots.

 ## Stakeholders